-Quotes from Mike Jeffries, Abercrombie & Fitch CEO
+Quotes from Mike Jeffries, former Abercrombie & Fitch CEO

-Quotes About Business Philosophy and Sexualizing a Retail Brand
+Quotes About His Business Philosophy and Sexualizing a Retail Brand

 Before he was ousted from his position as CEO of Abercrombie & Fitch, Mike Jeffries was one of the most controversial retail CEOs in the U.S. retail industry.
+Unlike other quotable CEO's such as Apple Founder Steve Jobs or Wal-Mart Founder Sam Walton, Jeffries was known to shock the industry with this controversial perspective and approach to his brand.
 During his tenure as CEO, his business philosophies and views about sexualizing the Abercrombie & Fitch brand shocked its customers, the parents of its customers, investors, fellow retailers, advocacy groups, and just about anybody else who was paying attention.